brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 # {data-background-image="static/golden_path_faded.jpg"}
 ## The open platform

-Just provide the pieces and let everyone compose their own pipelines
+We could just provide the tools and let everyone compose their own automations

 ::: notes
 - We could have just provided a bunch of services for people to use.